 - One of the largest benefits of a sim only deal is that it's easy.
 When you're in the Netherlands, you use your Dutch sim card.
 When you go back home for holidays or vacations, you can pop in your old sim card.
 In this way, you can stay connected wherever you go, with almost no hassle.

-- Sim Only deals also allow you to use mobile data, which allows you to use apps that require an internet connection, such as maps, transportation apps, and social apps.
-With all the exploring you’ll be doing during your time abroad, being able to access these apps at all times is important.
+- Sim only deals also allow you to use mobile data, which allows you to use apps that require an internet connection, such as maps, transportation apps, and social apps.
+With all the exploring you'll be doing during your time abroad, being able to access these apps at all times is important.
 You can make day trips, not worry about getting lost, and reach out to new people no matter where you are.

 A sim card can easily be removed from your telephone and replaced with another.
-No complicated installation guides, and no fees for paying a technologically adept person to do it for you.

 There are some specifications about this roaming-free area rule, however.